inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_in_more_detail.rst

 .. image:: /static/training/socialisation/042_buildings_zoom.*
    :align: center

-.. note:: The red buildings are situated in water greater than one metre while the green buildings are determined to be unaffected since they are in water less than the threshold of one metre.
+.. note:: The red buildings are situated in water greater than one metre and the orange buildings are situated water from zero metre until one metre while the green buildings are determined to be unaffected since they are in water less than the threshold of one metre.

 2. Click :guilabel:`Estimated buildings affected` in the Layers panel to select it.
    The layer name will be highlighted in blue.